Reddit: RPAN

 The Reddit Public Access Network, commonly known as RPAN, was a live streaming service run by Reddit.
 Viewers interacted with streams by upvoting or downvoting, chatting, and giving paid awards.
 During the off-air hours, 24/7 streaming was possible to the dedicated subreddits, but with limited slots and capabilities.
 On August 19, 2019, Reddit announced RPAN.
-It was said to be in testing, but they were experimenting with making it a permanent program, as well as a way to increase revenue for the platform.
+It was said to be in testing, but it was experimenting with making it a permanent program, as well as a way to increase revenue for the platform.
 Later, a five-day testing period began.
 During the testing period, streaming was for a select group of users, allowing 30 minutes of streaming per person and 100 slots.
 On July 1, 2020, RPAN Studio was released, an application that allows users to broadcast live from desktop computers.
 RPAN Studio has been built on top of OBS, an open-source streaming and recording program.
 On January 28, 2021, Reddit permanently increased streaming times to three hours.
 RPAN was officially discontinued on November 15, 2022.